psyuktha/voice_ai/README.md

-# Voice AI Coordination Tool
+# Voice AI Agent

-This project is a Voice AI Chatbot that can make phone calls and coordinate tasks on behalf of users using two different approaches:
+This project is a Voice Assistant that can make phone calls and coordinate tasks on behalf of users using two different approaches:

 - Vapi Voice Agent Workflow
 - Gemini Vertex AI Voice Agent